Social media has become a significant part of most people’s daily routines.

 And while you’ve probably already posted them on your website and blog, make sure not to leave social media out.

 Pick your best testimonials and reviews, design them into readable bites, and craft catchy captions to go with them.

-5. Search for the Latest Visual Trends
+5. Search For The Latest Visual Trends

 - Visit Pinterest’s Most Repinned Page.
 This page shows you the pins users love.

-6. Host Contests
+6. Host Competitions

 Here are three that work: